+Overview

 When debris impacts, there is a region on the ground in which a person who is present will become a casualty.
 The area that defines this region where a person will become a casualty is known as the casualty area.
 A person can become a casualty both outside and inside a shelter because of: